Doctor of Education in School Leadership

 Dr. John Freeman

 The Ed.D. in School Leadership requires the completion of 63 credit hours above the Master’s degree.
 It is a degree that is intended for scholar/practitioners who will be involved in field-based applied research in partnership with schools, or other educational agencies, and who will apply new knowledge and skills at work, and as a result improve learning and achievement in schools.
 Because this degree is specific to the field of school leadership, a building-level certification as a leader (principal or instructional leader) is required.
 In addition, while not required, experience in a school leadership position is highly recommended.

-- Submit a 500-word Statement of Purpose that includes academic background, professional career goals, and reason for pursuing the doctoral degree.
+- Applicants must submit a 500 word essay on your background, professional and academic career goals, and the reason for pursuing a doctoral degree.

-- Submit three (3) letters of recommendation that addresses your professional and academic background along with an assessment of applicant’s potential for scholarly work.
+- Applicants must submit three (3) letters of recommendation addressing their professional and/or academic background along with an assessment of their potential for scholarly work.

 There is only one area of concentration for the Ed.D. in School Leadership, but there are two tracks for students to achieve the degree.
 The degree requires 63 credit hours of graduate work above the Masters.
 A student may enter the program with only a Master’s degree.
 Those students may complete the program in nine semesters.
 To do so will require taking three courses per semester (2 – 7000 level courses and 1 – 8000 level course).
 The course sequence for this track is provided below.